zablon-oigo/cnc/backed.md

   - Total price calculation
   - M-Pesa payment form

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - M-Pesa Daraja API documentation
 - React and Tailwind CSS communities
 - Coffee enthusiasts everywhere ☕

-## 📞 Support

-For support, email support@kenyancoffeekiosk.com or create an issue in the repository.

----

-Made with ❤️ by Kenyan Coffee Kiosk Team